Obituary of David "Dave" E. Weber

 Dave was preceded in death by his father and hero Ed Weber, father-in-law Willard Gross, brother Steve Weber, niece Kacey Beck, and nephew Court Will.
 Dave is survived by everyone sitting here today, notably his mother Betty, wife Jan, daughters Josi (Justin) and Jessi (Ryan), grandson Daunte, siblings Mary Jane Beck, Susan (Perry) Will, Brad (Francine) Weber, niece Shawna (Keith) Petree, nephew Kris (Monica) Beck, mother-in-law Iva Gross, in-laws Jerry (Connie) Gross, Bruce (Dovie) Gross, Jeff (Diana) Gross, Jenny (Justin) Scholz, Joey (Lauri) Gross, Michael (Karen) Gross, Dovie (Jed) Warthen, Laura (Kaleb) Harting, a host of great nieces, nephews, aunts, uncles, cousins and an abundance of really good friends.

 Memorials may be made to the Burlington United Methodist Church Golden Rule Fund in Dave’s name and may be left at or sent to the Burlington United Methodist Church, 290 13th Street.
-Burlington, Colorado 80807 or to the Bank of Burlington, 410 14th Street, Burlington, Colorado.To plant a tree in memory of David "Dave" Weber, please visit Tribute Store
+Burlington, Colorado 80807 or to the Bank of Burlington, 410 14th Street, Burlington, Colorado.To plant a beautiful memorial tree in memory of David "Dave" Weber, please visit our Tree Store

 Honoring Lives...
 Celebrating Memories